chocoteam/choco-solver/docs/source/4_advanced.rst

 	It defines a search strategy and erases the previously defined one, that is, a service which computes and returns decisions.

-``org.chocosolver.solver.search.loop.MoveBinaryDFS.java`` is good starting point to see how a `Move` is implemented.
+``org.chocosolver.solver.search.loop.move.MoveBinaryDFS.java`` is good starting point to see how a `Move` is implemented.
 It defines a Depth-First Search with binary decisions.

 Learn